akirov/ImgMatch/README.md

 ImgMatch is written in C++, in an object-oriented and modular fashion.
 It has a platform-independent GUI, which uses Qt framework.

-To compile the sources you need a C++11 compiler, CMake, Qt SDK, and optionally OpenCV.
+To build the sources you need a C++11 compiler, CMake, Qt SDK, and optionally OpenCV.
 You may need to specify OpenCV and Qt locations in root CMakeLists.txt, if they are not standard.
-Then just `cd build`, `cmake .. -G "Unix Makefiles"` (or use other generator), `make` or `mingw-make` and `make install`.
+Then just `cd build`, `cmake .. -G "Unix Makefiles"` (or for Visual Studio 2015 x64: `cmake .. -G "Visual Studio 15 2017" -A x64`), then `make` or `mingw32-make` (or for MSVC: `devenv ImgMatch.sln /Build Release`).
-The executable file will be in `bin` sub-directory.
+After `make install` the executable file will be in `bin` sub-directory.

 Screenshots